Tieqian: You Zhou Autonomous Region coinage

+List of coins issued by the You Zhou Autonomous Region

+Research and archaeology related to the You Zhou Autonomous Region coinage

+While both bronze and (mostly) iron cash coins with the Yong'an inscription were found both in and around Beijing with mentions of people finding these cash coins during the Jurchen-led Jin dynasty to the Manchu-led Qing dynasty periods, it wasn't until the 1920s when large number of Yong'an cash coins were unearthed in Da'an Village, Fangshan District, Beijing that more was known about them.
+The famous Chinese numismatist Fang Ruo (方若) started researching the subject did he attribute the Yong'an cash coins to the You Zhou Autonomous Region, as there was no clear record of their attribution in the history books.

 Song dynasty

 Northern Song dynasty

 After the Song dynasty was done with "pacifying" Sichuan, the Emperor of the Song dynasty had the bronze cash coins that were circulating in the area sent back to the Song Chinese capital city.
 The bronze cash coins were then replaced with those cast of iron, this then caused the price of goods to soar in the region resulting in great hardship to the local populace.

 In the year 978 an iron cash coin was worth 1/10 of a copper-alloy cash coin.

 From the beginning of the dynasty, iron coins were extensively used in present-day Sichuan and Shaanxi where copper was not readily available.
 Between 976 and 984, a total of 100,000 strings of iron coins was produced in Fujian as well.
 In 993, for paying the land tax one iron coin was equal to one bronze, for the salary of clerks and soldiers one bronze equalled five iron coins, but in trade ten iron coins were needed for one bronze coin.
 In 1005, four mints in Sichuan produced over 500,000 strings of iron coins a year.
 This declined to 210,000 strings by the beginning of the Qingli period (1041).
 At this time, the mints were ordered to cast 3 million strings of iron cash to meet military expenses in Shaanxi.
 However, by 1056, casting was down to 100,000 strings a year, and in 1059 minting was halted for 10 years in Jiazhou and Qiongzhou, leaving only Xingzhou producing 30,000 strings a year.

 During the Xining period (from 1068), minting was increased, and by the Yuanfeng period (from 1078) it was reported that there were nine iron coin mints, three in Sichuan and six in Shaanxi, producing over a million strings a year.
 Thereafter, output declined gradually.